tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Privilege.
 Finds it constructive to emphasise retentive relations.
 - Obligation: Silliness.
 Feels obligated to try and adopt silly social personas.
 - Unnatural: Tangentiality.
 Finds it unnatural to emphasise cooperative structural possibilities.
 - Indulgant: Profitability.
-Can over-indulge promoting competitive escalation.
+Can over-exploit promoting competitive escalation.
 - Unconscious: Isolation.
 Unconsciously provokes the observance of inequitable distance.
 - Trivializing: Hospitality.
 Trivializes the promotion of a mutually welcoming atmosphere.
 - Repressed: Canon.
 Represses the observance of a mutually-legislated understanding.